Raphael-Kariuki/m0ckinjay/README.md

 ### Hi there 👋

+I'm a sysadmin programming things that currently bother or interest me.
+I've dabbled with everything, from software, scripting to data analysis, but I'm particularly interested in anything that runs on the terminal.

 <!--
 **m0ckinjay/m0ckinjay** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.